BUTANE-Smart-Chain/Butane-docs/docs/validate/upgrades/index.md

 ## Planned Upgrades

-Planned upgrades are coordinated scheduled upgrades that use the [upgrade module](https://docs.cosmos.network/main/modules/upgrade) logic.
-This facilitates smoothly upgrading Evmos to a new (breaking) software version as it automatically handles the state migration for the new release.
+Planned upgrades are coordinated scheduled upgrades that use the [upgrade module](https://github.com/BUTANE-Smart-Chain) logic.
+This facilitates smoothly upgrading Butane to a new (breaking) software version as it automatically handles the state migration for the new release.

 ### Governance Proposal